peat/desdemona/README.md

 * `Random` plays a random valid move.
 * `Monte` runs a (very limited) Monte Carlo simulation on which move is the most likely to result in a win.

-To play against a particular solver, use the `-s` flag.
-For example, to play against the Monte solver:
+To play against a particular strategy, use the `-s` flag.
+For example, to play against the Monte strategy:

 `desdemona -s monte`

+## Notes on Strategies

+You can use the `desvs` ("desdemona verses") program to compare the strengths of different strategies.
+For example, the `Maximize` strategy will _always_ lose to the `Minimize` strategy.

-_None of these strategies are particularly effective when playing against skilled humans; they have no concept of strategy involving corner values, static pieces, etc. If you'd like to contribute something more interesting, please do!_
+None of these strategies are particularly effective when playing against skilled humans; they have no concept of strategy involving corner values, static pieces, etc. If you'd like to contribute something more interesting, please do!

 ## Benchmarks